CharlotteBenadiba/Data-Analyst-Bootcamp/week3/day1/lesson2.md

 Understanding the difference between these types of data is crucial in selecting the right analysis techniques and interpreting the results accurately.

+✅ Knowledge Check : Can you differentiate between a qualitative and a quantitative data example?
+For instance, how would you categorize customer feedback and annual revenue figures?

 ---
 ## Exploring the Four Core Techniques of Data Analysis